morinted/plover_theory/sounds/v.md

 * `SROU`: vow
 * `SROUL`: vowel

-### Final V
+### Right side V

-Final V is given by the outline `*F`, but if there is no conflict with a word ending in an "F" sound, the asterisk can be dropped.
+Right side V is given by the outline `*F`, but if there is no conflict with a word ending in an "F" sound, the asterisk can be dropped.
 Most of the common words we deal with will not have the asterisk.

 {% stenodisplay labels="all" %}
 *F